Garlic, ginger, and turmeric are used in many health tonics. This recipe combines them with the wonderful properties of sauerkraut.

 - 2 tablespoons ground turmeric

-- Chop or grate cabbage finely and combine in a large bowl with all other ingredients, starting with the lower amount of salt.
-Pound the kraut with a pounder or potato masher for a few minutes, taste for salt and adjust as needed.
+- Pound the cabbage with a Cabbage Crusher or other pounding tool for a few minutes, taste for salt and adjust as needed.
 The kraut shouldn’t taste salty, but should have plenty of flavor brought out by the salt.